 - Data storage to support published services (when data is copied to the server during publishing as opposed to referenced directly in a shared location)

 While disk space increases over time to support these workflows, the size of scheduled backups will scale proportionally.
 To plan for sufficient backup storage, it is recommended that retention policies are used for stored backups.
-For example, in the event when a collection of incremental backups is only useful when coupled with the last full backup in the chain, they should be removed when that chain falls outside of retention requirements.
-Retention policies should align with organizational requirements to prevent data loss and other applicable regulatory requirements.
+For example, in the event when a collection of incremental backups is only useful when coupled with the last full backup in the chain, it is recommended that you remove them when that chain falls outside of retention requirements.
+Retention policies must align with organizational requirements to prevent data loss and other applicable regulatory requirements.

 Prior to deploying ArcGIS Enterprise, it is recommended that administrators determine proper outage requirements and business dependencies for the ArcGIS Enterprise organization.
 Considerations should include operating system (OS) and software level patching, as well as configuration changes that require downtime to the organization.
 Planning for regularly scheduled maintenance windows will allow administrators to set availability expectations across the organization and reduce the frequency of unexpected downtime for emergency change requests.
 Administrators can customize a notification banner to alert the organization's members with details on when these maintenance windows occur.

-Proper implementation of, and ongoing comparison between, multiple tiered environments (for example, development, staging, and production) has proven to be an extremely valuable tool in terms of reduction of production-down incidents.
+Proper implementation of, and ongoing comparison between, multiple tiered environments (for example, development, staging, and production) has proven to be a valuable tool in terms of reduction of production-down incidents.
 Many times, the different tiers will become out of sync in terms of system-level configuration, so ensuring that proper change management is carried out will increase the overall stability of the production tier, while allowing for proper vetting of configuration changes in the lower environments.
-Using these tiered environments to not only perform acceptance and load testing of content is important, but installation of OS and ArcGIS Enterprise patches should be installed following the tiered approach as well to minimize potential for disruption of the production environment.
+Using these tiered environments to not only perform acceptance and load testing of content is important, but it is also recommended that you install OS and ArcGIS Enterprise patches following the tiered approach as well to minimize potential for disruption of the production environment.

 Once the deployment is in use across the organization, consider the following recommendations.